erashdan/my-secret/README.md

 # My Secret App

-This is practice project for AWS SAM / DynamoDB / KMS
+This is workshop project for AWS SAM / DynamoDB / KMS

 Created using AWS SAM framework